dmvianna/csvstream/README.md

 ### At some point

-Encoding results back into an output file.
+- Encoding results back into an output file.
+- Indexing / examining data

 ## Proposed libraries

 There are good tutorials for [cassava](https://hackage.haskell.org/package/cassava) by [Chris Allen](http://howistart.org/posts/haskell/1/) and [stackbuilders](https://www.stackbuilders.com/tutorials/haskell/csv-encoding-decoding/).
 I worked through these, in that order.
 So I'll retrace their steps with this new dataset as a starting point.
 Next, I may move on to [conduit](https://github.com/snoyberg/conduit#readme) because the syntax seems good and I read [some comments](https://www.yesodweb.com/blog/2013/10/core-flaw-pipes-conduit) suggesting it is more resilient to ugly data than [pipes](http://hackage.haskell.org/package/pipes).
-Yes, the blog post is old and written by the author of `conduit`.
-Whatever.
-Correct me if I'm wrong or desperately outdated.
+Or [machines](http://statusfailed.com/blog/2014/09/02/practical-machines-in-60-seconds.html).
+Or [streaming](https://hackage.haskell.org/package/streaming)...

 Finally, I eagerly welcome help to move this forward.
 Get in touch!